Exalted Order of Malacca: Commander

-The Knight Commander of the Exalted Order of Malacca (Darjah Cemerlang Seri Melaka) is the second highest grade of the order which was constituted in 1978.
+The Commander of the Exalted Order of Malacca (Darjah Cemerlang Seri Melaka) is the second highest grade of the order which was constituted in 1978.
 The recipients of the grade bear the title of "Datuk Wira", while the wives of the male recipients are titled as "Datin Wira".
 Husbands of female recipients are not entitled to any title.
 The recipients bear the post-nominal letters of "D.C.S.M."

 The insignia of the grade comprises a collar, a sash, a badge and a star.
 The sash is worn from the right shoulder to the left hip.

-The Knight Commander grade of the order is conferred upon members of the state and federal governments and public services, members of the state government, members of the corporate sectors and others who have contributed with excellent and commendable services at the state or federal level.
+The Commander grade of the order is conferred upon members of the state and federal governments and public services, members of the state government, members of the corporate sectors and others who have contributed with excellent and commendable services at the state or federal level.